adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 ---
 layout: chapter
 title: Conventions
+section: Core
 ---

 Whether you choose to utilise lower (or upper) camel case or use (double) dashes or underscores to delimit your CSS it really doesn't matter.

 What matters is *consistency*.

-*Maintainable CSS* has the following conventions:
+*MaintainableCSS* has the following conventions:

 	.<moduleName>[-<componentName>][-<state>] {}